 Josefin has defended her doctoral thesis at Karolinska Institutet and is now a postdoc.
 Her research is based on ESTRID material and focuses on diet and the risk of developing LADA and type 2 diabetes.
 She also has a master's degree in nutrition.

-Rebecka is a PhD student and has a master's degree in public health.
-Her research focuses on birth weight, overweight, physical activity and heredity and how the interaction between these factors influence the risk of developing LADA and type 2 diabetes.
+Rebecka is a public health epidemiologist and has defended her dissertation at Karolinska Institutet with a dissertation based on material from the ESTRID study.
+She is now a postdoctoral fellow and her research focuses on birth weight, obesity, physical activity and heredity and how the interplay between these factors affects the risk of developing LADA and type 2 diabetes.